 Andy and Deanna Troutman opened the winery in 2001 and the winery building is in a refurbished chicken coop that was originally built in 1935.
 A former owner of the winery land sold honey and flowers from a roadside stand.
 Andy lived not far from the site of the current winery and his interest in winemaking started at an early age.
 When he was in 4H he grew grapes.
 The vineyard was planted in 1998 with the first harvest in 2000.
-The vineyard focuses on grapes that Andy has determined thrive in Wayne County: Vidal Blanc, Lemberger, Traminette and Cabernet Franc.
+The vineyard focuses on grapes that Andy has determined thrive in Wayne County: Vidal Blanc, Lemberger, Traminette, and Cabernet Franc.

 Things were really popping at the winery when we arrived.
 The tasting bar was jammed and there was a bluegrass band with a nice crowd in a picnic area in the back.
-There is a spacious tasting room which had hosted a Harvest Feast the night before we arrived and looks like it is great for special events.
+There is a spacious tasting room that had hosted a Harvest Feast the night before we arrived and looks like it is great for special events.
 This is also a nice destination for kids, who are sure to enjoy the goats and donkey.

 The 2008 Pinot Gris is a dry white which is aged in French oak for six months.
 Although enjoyable, we prefer a bit more crispness.

 We also tried the 2009 Cabernet Franc.
-We love Cab Franc and this is from estate grown grapes and only 43 cases were made due to the small crop.
+We love Cab Franc and this is from estate-grown grapes and only 43 cases were made due to the small crop.
 This had a very pleasing taste, but we expect it will be even better after aging another year or two.

 Andy gave me a tour of the production room and I was impressed with the array of tanks and equipment for such a small production winery.
 Andy’s winemaking experience has really benefitted the operation.
 He spent three years working at Wolf Creek Winery before opening his own.
 This gave him an insight of different equipment and connections that enabled him to find out about good deals on used equipment.